The Hills Have Eyes (1977 film): In popular culture

 While watching The Hills Have Eyes, director Sam Raimi noticed a ripped poster for Steven Spielberg's Jaws (1975) in a scene of the film.
-He "took it to mean that Wes Craven...was saying 'Jaws was just pop horror.
+He "took it to mean that Wes Craven ... was saying 'Jaws was just pop horror.
 What I have here is real horror.'"
 This inspired Raimi to include a ripped The Hills Have Eyes poster in his film The Evil Dead (1981), as a humorous way of telling Craven "No, this is the real horror, pal."
 Craven reacted to this by having Nancy Thompson fall asleep while watching The Evil Dead in his film A Nightmare on Elm Street (1984).
 Raimi responded to that by including Freddy Krueger's glove in a scene of Evil Dead II (1987).
 Later, Craven would have characters in his film Scream (1996) choose to watch a VHS of Halloween (1978) instead of the VHS of The Evil Dead (1981) that they had.
-Then, in a first-season episode of Raimi's television show Ash vs Evil Dead, Krueger's glove can be glimpsed, while a poster for The Hills Have Eyes can be seen outside a movie theater in an episode of the show's second season.
+Then, in a first-season episode of Raimi's television show Ash vs Evil Dead, Krueger's glove can be glimpsed, while a poster for The Hills Have Eyes can be seen outside a movie theater in an episode of the show's second season after Craven's death in 2015.

-The videogame Red Dead Redemption, set in the old west, includes a side mission called "American Appetites", where the main character investigates a series of disappearances of travelers near the fictional town of Armadillo.
-At the end, the player finds out that the disappearances are the work of a cannibal serial killer that lives in the hills.

 "Home," a 1996 episode of The X-Files, is an homage to both The Hills Have Eyes and The Texas Chain Saw Massacre.

-The title and lyrics of The Weeknd's song "The Hills" (2015) reference Craven's film.
+The title and lyrics of the Weeknd's song "The Hills" (2015) reference Craven's film.